rydmike/flex_color_scheme/README.md

 The built-in schemes implementation can then function as one possible implementation guide on how to do this.

 While building, testing and using this package over a period of time, a number of color schemes were born as a side product.
-I decided to include them in FlexColorscheme and offer them for re-use and inspiration as they are, but in no way is it a necessity to use them to reap the benefits of FlexColorScheme.
+I decided to include them in FlexColorscheme and offer them for re-use and inspiration as they are.
+It is not required to use them to reap the benefits of FlexColorScheme.

-The color and scheme definitions for the built-in color schemes are in their own classes and will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead only use your own custom scheme colors.
+The color and scheme definitions for the built-in color schemes are in their own classes.
+They will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead only use your own custom scheme colors.

 #### If I don't Use the Predefined Schemes, Why Should I Use FlexColorScheme?

+The purposes with the FlexColorScheme package is to:
-The main purpose for creating this package was to be able to easily switch among multiple color schemes in an app, to address some gaps in Flutter's default color scheme based themes, to provide an easy way to make theme's with primary color branded backgrounds and surfaces, vary this branding strength and to provide an easy toggle for different app bar designs, without the need to make a custom theme for it manually every time.
-FlexColorScheme also adds support for a **true black** mode for dark themes.
+* Be enable easy switching among multiple color schemes in an app.
+* Address some gaps in Flutter's default color scheme based themes.
+* Provide an easy way to make themes with primary color branded backgrounds and surfaces, and to easily vary this branding strength.
+* Provide an easy toggle for different app bar styles, without the need to make a custom theme for it manually every time.
+* Provide optional support for a **true black** mode for dark themes.
+* Be able to quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.

 Additionally, FlexColorScheme introduces a way to make "lazy" quick toned ColorScheme based themes from just a single light scheme color, even its dark scheme counterpart can be made from this single color definition.
 To understand how